 Tota Voces, or “Whole Voices” is an inclusive choir from The Whole Person created specifically for individuals with disabilities to have a place to express themselves musically.
 All are welcome, including friends, family, and advocates of the disability community.
 We aim to come together as one in order to learn, grow, and perform vocally for the Kansas City area.

-The choir is open to all people 12 years and up, but geared to those with disabilities, and will be directed by Heather Schouten.
+The Tota Voces Choir is open to all people 12 years and up, but geared to those with disabilities, and is directed by Heather Schouten.

 Rehearsals dates are listed at the bottom of this page.
 Contact Heather for specific details about rehearsals.

 Contact Terri Goddard, The Whole Person's Resource Development Manager, for media and interview requests or additional information: email@example.com; 816-627-2220.

 Tota Voces choir members rehearsing